Boeing 737 MAX 8 groundings spread around the world

 VIRGIN AUSTRALIA

-The Australian airline said it would continue to work with Boeing; the airline, which does not have any 737 MAX 8 aircraft, said its first delivery was not due until November.
+The Australian airline said it would continue to work with Boeing; the airline, which does not have any 737 MAX 8 aircraft,said its first delivery was not due until November.

-(Compiled by Alexander Cornwell in Dubai, Chandini Monnappain and Uday Sampath in Bangalore and Sayantani Ghosh in Singapore; Editing by Alexander Smith and Robert Birsel)
+(Compiled by Alexander Cornwell in Dubai, Chandini Monnappa and Uday Sampath in Bengaluru and Sayantani Ghosh in Singapore; Editing by Alexander Smith and Robert Birsel)